 Baited traps were deployed to detect the presence of ants.
-These traps consisted of fresh canned tuna placed on an index card and weighted down with a small rock.
+These traps consisted of an index card, baited with tuna, honey, and peanut butter, and weighted down with a small rock.
 Traps were set near areas where ants could be introduced or where they may be foraging for food.
 Baited traps were deployed on the HO and DKIST sites on three different days.
-The traps were checked after forty-five minutes at which time the traps were be removed.
+The traps were checked after forty-five minutes at which time the traps were removed.
 Baited traps were not left open overnight in order to avoid attracting unwanted pests.

-Fifty-five baited ant traps were deployed on August 14, 2016 at the HO/DKIST sites.
-Twenty baited traps were deployed at the HALE ES site (ten above the road and 10 below the road) on August 16, 2016.
+Fifty baited ant traps were deployed on September 3, 2017 at the HO/DKIST sites.

+Fourteen baited traps were deployed at the HALE ES site on September 4, 2017.